The Beeline smart compass is another Kickstarter darling done good. But why has a cycling navigation device, without GPS, such a success?

 Last year Wahoo caused a bit of an upset in the GPS world releasing the Wahoo Elemnt to go head to head with the lead products from Garmin and Polar.
-For 2017 Wahoo has released a smaller version of the Element – the Wahoo Elemnt Bolt, with a key selling feature that the unit has…
+Wahoo has released a smaller version of the Element – the Wahoo Elemnt Bolt, with a key selling feature that the unit has been tuned…

 For 2017 the Polar M460 receives a small spec bump from the original Polar M450.
 But Polar clearly shows that tight dimensions and even tighter pricing doesn’t mean you have to skimp on features.
 Plus if you ice the cake with Strava Live Segments, you might have a winning device!